 Ilana has been taught and mentored in the use of Schools Attuned ®, Lindamood-Bell Visualizing and Verbalizing®, Recipe for Reading®, PAF (Preventing Academic Failure)®, Wilson Reading System®, and other Orton-Gillingham programs.
 Ilana is currently finishing her doctorate in educational leadership.

 Kendal Martes has over 6 years professional experience as a Speech-Language Pathologist working with children and adults in healthcare and educational settings.
 She has spent the last 4 years working in a private school with students having a variety of learning disabilities, including dyslexia.
-Recognizing my passion for working with that population, I recently obtained my certification in Orton Gillingham through the Children’s Dyslexia Center of Rhode Island.
+Recognizing her passion for working with that population, she recently obtained her certification in Orton Gillingham through the Children’s Dyslexia Center of Rhode Island.
 It has been inspiring to watch students transform into capable readers while progressing through the curriculum.
-I am excited to apply these skills to a teletherapy platform.
+She is excited to apply these skills to a teletherapy platform.

 Kendal holds a Master’s Degree in Speech, Language, and Hearing Sciences from the University of Colorado at Boulder and a Bachelor’s Degree in Communication Sciences from Temple University.
 Kendal is an ASHA-certified Speech-Language Pathologist and holds her Orton Gillingham certification through IMSLEC.